MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 Listing Rejected Facilities
 -------------------------------------------
-Similary, rejected facilities go to the rejected facilities list which can be retrieved through clicking the ``Rejected Facilities`` tab on the side-bar.
+Similarly, rejected facilities go to the rejected facilities list which can be retrieved through clicking the ``Rejected Facilities`` tab on the side-bar.

 .. figure:: /_images/chrio/05_b_rejected_facilities.png